juhasev/sample-ninja-help/panelist-imported-select-file.md

 ### 4. Upload

-You can assign or specify the following before clicking the ‘Upload’ button:
+You can assign or specify the following before clicking the **Upload** button:

 1. Target sub panel
 2. Locale
 3. Recruitment source
-4. Join date
+4. Subscribed date

-> You can provide LOCALE, RECRUITMENT_SOURCE and SUBSCRIBED_DATE variables for each individual panelists.
-If the importer encounters any blank or missing values then the default values provided will be used.
+> You can provide **LOCALE**, **RECRUITMENT_SOURCE** and **SUBSCRIBED_DATE** for each individual panelists if desired.
+If the importer encounters any blank or missing values then the values you selected here will be used.
+You may also omit these columns completely from your CSV file.

 ### 5. Results